cappuccinocosmico/portfolio/content/posts/msuhessays.md

 ### Nature's Trust
 This book is very personaly important to me because its the inspiration for the lawsuit that me and 20 other young pepole are bringing against the trump administration.
+It has

-It brings forward the idea that the government has this responsibility
+It brings forward the idea that the government has this inalienable responsibility to care for the enviorment under its control.

 ### Reinventing Fire

 What I realy like about this book is that it realy changed the way I had viewed my main area of climate change activism.
 It transformed the whole issue from a vauge "Transition/Revolution", into a conciveable way to decarbonize the entire economy.
+Its a lot more hopeful then a lot of other

 ### Infinite Series